 External Calendar Integration

-This is where Calendar for Jira really shines.
-It offers 2-way Google Calendar sync, ICS export for Outlook and Apple Calendar, a JSON feed for developer integrations, and the ability to embed a public calendar URL accessible without Jira authentication.
-If your team lives in Google Workspace and needs Jira dates to show up in Google Calendar automatically, this is the best option of the three.
+Doitb Calendar for Jira offers 2-way Google Calendar sync, ICS export for Outlook and Apple Calendar, a JSON feed for developer integrations, and the ability to generate a public calendar URL.
+If your team specifically needs Jira dates to appear inside Google Calendar, this plugin supports that workflow.

 Other Features